framedsc/Sitesource/markdown/basics.md

 For Unreal Engine 4, the [Universal Unreal Unlocker](./GeneralGuides/universal_ue4_consoleunlocker.htm) by [Otis_Inf](https://www.patreon.com/Otis_Inf) has become the go-to tool for many UE4 games.
 It includes a freecam with all the common controls, as well as extra features like access to the console and many more.

 For Unity, the [UnityExplorer](https://github.com/sinai-dev/UnityExplorer) project by sinai-dev adds a freecam and much more to most Unity games.
-Please visit the github repo of [UnityExplorer](https://github.com/sinai-dev/UnityExplorer) for more information how to use it.
+Please visit our [guide](./GeneralGuides/universal_unity_freecam.md) for more information how to use it.

 The open-source emulator [Dolphin](https://dolphin-emu.org/download/) also includes a built-in freecam known as [Free Look](https://wiki.dolphin-emu.org/index.php?title=Free_Look).